matthew-tfs/mjcb.io/content/about.md

 At the end of my time at Cambrian College I was chosen to represent Cambrian College at the [Skills Ontario Competition](http://www.skillsontario.com/) in Waterloo, Ontario for IT and Networking Skills competition on May 5, 2009.
 I ended up winning first place in that category for that year.
 Several weeks later I went to the [Skills Canada Competition](https://www.skillscompetencescanada.com/) in Charlottetown, PEI for the IT and Networking Skills competition on May 21, 2009, and also got first place in that category as well.

-I strongly believe in this competition and what it stands for, and I have even volunteered as a Judge for that competition in May 2018, 2019 and 2021 at the Skills Ontario Competition in Toronto, Ontario.
+I strongly believe in this competition and what it stands for, and I have even volunteered as a judge for that competition in May 2018, 2019 and 2021 at the Skills Ontario Competition in Toronto, Ontario.

 ## Experience ##

 I mainly support Palo Alto Firewalls, Cisco Devices (Switches/Routers/Firewalls), AWS/Azure and virtually all Microsoft technologies.
 I have a great deal of experience with network design and implementation, and I have successfully deployed and supported complex networking solutions for several companies.

 As I have told employers in the past, I am not a developer.
 Even though I have a very good understanding of several programming languages (C, C++, C# and Java), I do not program for a living.
 I prefer the networking and systems administration side of IT and I only program as a hobby.
 I take those skills and I am able to apply it to the DevOps philosophy that has become so popular and necessary in the last few years.

+## Publications ##

+I have released several publications over the last few years, all of which can be found on the [Publications](/publications/) page.
+Some of these publications are available for free, and some are available for purchase.
+All publications that I have released are available on [Gumroad](https://mjcb.gumroad.com/) and [Amazon](https://www.amazon.com/author/matthewburr/), and those are the only two platforms that I use to release content on.
+If you find any of my publications elsewhere, please [contact](/about/#contact) me.

 ## Daily Drivers ##